 Women pursue management education for a variety of reasons.
 Maybe you want to expand your skill set, advance in your career or are looking to pursue more challenging and interesting work.
 No matter the reason, the Darden School of Business prepares women to be confident and successful not just in the workplace but in life.

 Over the course of two years at Darden and as a life-long member of the alumni network, you will be able to take advantage of mentorship, alumni and career development resources, and you will develop skills critical to gaining respect as a business leader.
 Darden’s distinctive case method of instruction — designed to strengthen students’ confidence in their communication, decision-making and teamwork skills — and experiential learning opportunities create a great learning environment for women.

-Below you will be able to meet some of Darden's female leaders, see what our female students are up to and use a collection of resources developed particularly for women.
+Below you will be able to meet some of Darden's female leaders, see what our female students are involved with and peruse a collection of resources developed particularly for women.